artcuddy/Project1-olearys/README.md

 + **The Footer**

-  + This section has a menu for site navigation.
-  + The section also includes a Facebook social link that will open up in a new tab for easy navigation.
+  + The section also includes a Facebook & Twitter social link that will open up in a new tab for easy navigation.

 ![alt text](docs/screenshots/footer-screenshot.png "Screenshot of the footer section")